babyman/coursera-getdata/README.md

  - Mag  -> Magnitude
  - std  -> StandardDeviation
  - mean -> Mean
+- remove any '-' characters
+- convert all column names to lowercase
 - save an intermediate file in the working directory as "combined_data.txt" in comma separated value format
 - the combined data is then summarized by calculating the mean of each variable grouped by subject and activity
 - update the column names again to prefix them with Mean